daily-ops/quick-start-aws-vpc-with-terraform/README.md

 ## EC2

-It creates EC2 instances, one for each az and subnet with instance type t2.micro consuming the instance profile.
+It creates EC2 instances, one for each az and subnet with instance type t2.micro consuming the instance profile from [iam](./iam).
+The ec2 will have aws cli install via the userdata and the profile should allow the s3 list buckets operation.
+It also requires `ssh_key_name` input for ssh access.